 - People with Alzheimer’s disease will forget recently learned information and experience worsening memory loss.
 They will also find it hard to complete common, everyday tasks like the steps in preparing a meal, playing a card game or how to make a phone call.

 Activities of daily living:

-- A person with dementia may have trouble keeping up with personal hygiene such as bathing and grooming.
+- A person with dementia may have trouble keeping up with activities of daily living (ADLs) such as personal hygiene such as bathing and grooming.